 "Based on our results, the benefit we experience from meditation isn't strictly psychological; there is a clear and quantifiable change in how our bodies function," said study co-author Rudolph Tanzi, PhD, a neurology professor at Harvard University and director of the Genetics and Aging Research Unit at Massachusetts General Hospital, in a statement.

 One thing that wasn't clear was whether the women who learned to meditate continued to do so after the retreat or if the mental and physical benefits they reported were the direct result of their one week of practice.
 But either way, the benefits of meditation were evident long after the initial sessions.

-In other words, daily meditation may be even better for your physical and mental health than a stress-free vacation — and much cheaper.
+In other words, daily meditation can be beneficial for your physical and mental health.

 Editor's note: This article has been updated since it was originally published in September 2016.